rodri-r/althea-on-akash/README.md

 After a short time, your Ubuntu instance will now be running on Akash Network.

 To log in via ssh, you will need to find your provider's IP and the 22 port that they provided for you.

 This can be done by going to https://dnschecker.org/ and entering your providers url.

-You can find the 22 port provided for you in the leases tab.
+You can find the 22 port provided for you in the leases tab in Akash Console.

 ## Configuring your node